prince-chrismc/conan-center-index/docs/adding_packages/how_to_add_packages.md

     folder: all
 ```

+- `versions` is a top level dictionary, containing a list of known versions.
+- `folder` is a string entry providing the name of the folder, relative to the current directory where the `conanfile.py` that
+can package that given folder.

 It's strongly preferred to only have one one recipe, however if it's no possible to maintain one recipe for all version, older version maybe moved to a
 separate folder.